Chrysler 300: Station wagon

 Chrysler marketed the 300C in Europe, Australia, South America, the Middle East, and Japan as both a four-door notchback sedan and a five-door station wagon.
 The five-door station wagon was marketed as the 300C Touring (not to be confused with the North American notchback sedan's "Touring" trim level), which shared its sheet metal aft of the C-pillar and wheel designs with the Dodge Magnum.

 The base Chrysler 300 was not marketed in Europe.
 All cars came with the 300C body style/interior and either V6 diesel or V8 gasoline engines.
 The economical V6 diesel, sourced from Mercedes-Benz, was optional in Europe.
+Like the Magnum, an SRT8 variant of the 300C Touring with the 6.1 L Hemi engine was offered in Australia and Europe.
 All 300C Touring models, along with European 300C sedans and right-hand drive models, were assembled by Magna Steyr in Graz, Austria, beginning in June 2005.
 Steyr insisted on upgrading suspension components to suit European tastes.
 Dodge Charger/Magnum wheels with Chrysler center caps were used instead of the distinct wheels used on Canada-assembled models.
 The five-door station wagon body style was discontinued after the first generation.

 Diesel (2006–2011)

 In Europe and Australia, the 300C was available with a Mercedes-Benz 3.0 L diesel V6 engine (internal code OM642) rated 218 PS at 3800 rpm and 376 lbft of torque at 1600 rpm.
 Fuel economy for the 300C diesel is rated at 26.2 mpgus city, 42.8 mpgus highway, and 34.9 mpgus on the combined cycle.
 It can accelerate from 0–60 mph (97 km/h) in 7.9 seconds while the top speed remains the same as the gasoline V6 (140 mph).

-The 2008 UK models included the 300C SRT-Design model in sedan or Touring body, which included SRT 20-inch alloy wheels and wheel arch spats, chrome mesh grille, MyGIG satellite navigation, SRT-8 steering wheel, SRT-8 leather sports seats, and carbon fiber interior details.
+The 2008 UK models included the 300C SRT-Design model in sedan or Touring body, which included SRT 20-inch alloy wheels and wheel arch spats, chrome mesh grille, MyGIG satellite navigation, SRT8 steering wheel, SRT8 leather sports seats, and carbon fiber interior details.